BIOS5115 – Current Research in Natural History

 Teaching

 • Attend 10 seminars.
-These can be either Tangled Bank seminars, STADIS sub-topic meetings, SNAC meetings, OR seminars and meetings at ?kern or Blindern within the thematic area.
+These can be Tangled Bank seminars, STADIS sub-topic meetings, SNAC meetings, or seminars and meetings at NHM's facilities at ?kern or at UiO within the thematic area.

-• Students will write one review on a presented paper/seminar talk (approximately 0.5 page in length) that is on a topic mainly outside of their field.
-This review should discuss the overall content of these talks/papers and the proposed conclusions.
-Students will be instructed to reflect upon and propose connections between the research in these papers/research talks and their own research projects, such as interesting methods that also be used in their own research, or how they could contribute their own expertise to exploring aspects presented within the chosen papers/presentations.
+• Write a review.
+Students will write one review on a presented paper or scientific talk (approximately half a page in length) that is on a topic mainly outside of their field.
+This review should discuss the overall content and proposed conclusions.
+Students will be instructed to reflect on and propose connections between the research in these papers or talks and their own research projects, such as interesting methods that could be used in their own research, or how their own expertise could contribute to exploring aspects presented within the chosen paper or talk.

-• Give a talk at the MSc/PhD/Postdoc Days during the Fall Semester, or at a national or international scientific conference that has been pre-approved by Prof. Micah Dunthorn
+• Give a talk.
+Present at the NHM MSc/PhD/Postdoc Days during the Fall Semester, or at a national or international scientific conference pre-approved by the professor responsible for the course, Prof. Micah Dunthorn.

 Examination

-• Attendance at 10 seminars must be approved in order for you to receive the final grade in the course.?
+• Seminar Attendance.
+Attendance at 10 seminars must be approved to receive the final grade in the course.?

-• Participants will be assessed based on (I) the seminar discussions, (II) the paper reviews, (III) the presentation feedback, and (IV) the oral research presentation.
-All four parts must be passed separately in order to pass the course.
+• Assessment.
+Participants will be assessed based on (I) seminar discussions, (II) paper reviews, (III) presentation feedback, and (IV) the oral research presentation.
+All four parts must be passed separately to pass the course.

 It will also be counted as one of the three attempts to sit the exam for this course if you sit the exam for BIOS9115 – Current Research in Natural History.